State of Georgia COVID-19 state services and links to state agency websites:

 What is the Central Registry?

 The Central Registry* is a report of Georgians who have suffered a traumatic brain or spinal cord injury in a given year.
-The data includes names, addresses and other basic demographic information about people who were admitted as inpatients to the hospital, or treated and released in the hospital's emergency department.
+The data includes names, addresses and other basic demographic information about people who were admitted as inpatients to the hospital, or treated and released in the hospital's emergency department (Note: regarding HIPAA, the BSITFC is not considered a covered entity).

 The Commission mails resource information to those identified in the data.
 According to Trust Fund Executive Director Craig Young: "It's an invaluable tool because it helps us reach out to many Georgians who may not realize what resources are available - including awards from the Trust Fund itself."
 This is the primary use of the Registry information.